KCErb/lucky-hasura-docker/README.md

 # LHD

 Hi there, this is a quick writeup explaining a particular tech stack that I've been working on.
 The basic idea here is that I want my frontend apps to talk to the (Postgres) database via [GraphQL](https://graphql.org).
 [Hasura](https://hasura.io) is a great tool for painlessly adding a GraphQL layer to a Postgres database.
 As such, Hasura doesn't actually handle business logic.
-[Lucky](https://luckyframework.org) is a great web framework that we can use to handle the business logic as well as anything else not GraphQL related.
+[Lucky](https://luckyframework.org) is a great web framework that we can use to handle the business logic, database migrations, and anything else not GraphQL related.

-If you're not familiar with any of the links above, please click and read since this tutorial is more about putting them together and less about why they are a good choice or how to use them.
+If you're not familiar with any of these tools, please click on the links above and read since this tutorial is more about putting them together and less about why they are a good choice or how to use them.
+Much of the following assumes you have at least a cursory knowledge of GraphQL, Hasura, and Lucky.

 And how is it that we put it all together?
 Docker.

 Yes, that's Docker with a period, not an exclamation point.
 I'm not gonna lie, this project has taken a little skip out of my step with respect to Docker.
 The rainbows may have faded, but at the end is a pot of steel ingots, not as shiney as gold but still valuable and very useful.

 There are two sections of this writeup, the first is on using Docker to get these tools up together in development, the second is on doing it all in production (with Docker Swarm).
 As usual, development is just the tip of the iceburg.
 Much of what's written here and available in the example project is dedicated to having really nice production-grade automated deployment.
+So if you don't plan to use Docker in production, that's fine, I think the first half will still be useful, but be aware that that wasn't my intent when creating this project initially.
+If there is interest and PRs I'd be happy to make this more development-only friendly.

 # Lucky + Hasura via Docker in Development